M64GitHub/flagZ/README.md

 ![Version](https://img.shields.io/badge/version-1.0.1-8a2be2?style=flat)
 ![Zig](https://img.shields.io/badge/Zig-0.14.0-orange?style=flat)

-Field names define `-flags` in Zig structs—direct parsing, concise, clear-cut.
+Streamlined CLI parsing for Zig.
+Field names define `-flags` in structs—direct parsing, concise, clear-cut.
 Aiming to keep it simple.

 ## What It Does